-- 1. Right-click a Session or Study and select Print Session from the menu. - ☑ The report will dock under the study node. - ☑ To remove, right-click the report and click Delete Report. - ☑ To save the report in an alternative folder/directory (i.e., on your desktop and then you can email it and share the information.), select Save As and add it to a directory or folder on your pc (or network). - 2.
-Alternatively, select the Printer Icon when the Session or Study data is displayed in the chart and tables panels. - ✓ When the Generate Reports Icon is selected, the following screen will appear.
+- 1. Right-click a Session is or Study in and select Print Session from the menu. - \square The report will dock under the study node. - ☑ To remove, right-click the report and click Delete Report. - ☑ To save the report in an alternative folder/directory (i.e., on your desktop and then you can email it and share the information.), select Save As and add it to a directory or folder on your pc (or network). - Alternatively, select the Printer Icon when the Session or Study data is displayed in the chart and tables panels. - ☑ When the Generate Reports Icon is selected, the following screen will appear.

-Figure 1-31: Sample Heat Stress report from QSP-II
+Figure 1-29: Sample Heat Stress report from QSP-II